topnodrog/JunctionGenerator/iterations/v3-mcp-support/README.md

-# Archon V3 - AI Agent Generator with MCP Support
+# JunctionGenerator V3 - AI Agent Generator with MCP Support

-This is the third iteration of the Archon project, building upon V2 by adding MCP server support for seamless integration with AI IDEs like Windsurf and Cursor.
+This is the third iteration of the JunctionGenerator project, building upon V2 by adding MCP server support for seamless integration with AI IDEs like Windsurf and Cursor.
 The system starts with a reasoning LLM that analyzes user requirements and documentation to create a detailed scope, which then guides specialized coding and routing agents in generating high-quality Pydantic AI agents.

-What makes V3 special is its ability to run as an MCP server, allowing AI IDEs to directly leverage Archon's agent generation capabilities.
-When you ask your AI IDE to create a new agent, Archon can not only generate the code but the IDE can automatically write it to the appropriate files, manage dependencies, and help you test the agent - creating a powerful synergy between agent generation and development environment.
+What makes V3 special is its ability to run as an MCP server, allowing AI IDEs to directly leverage JunctionGenerator's agent generation capabilities.
+When you ask your AI IDE to create a new agent, JunctionGenerator can not only generate the code but the IDE can automatically write it to the appropriate files, manage dependencies, and help you test the agent - creating a powerful synergy between agent generation and development environment.

 The core remains an intelligent documentation crawler and RAG (Retrieval-Augmented Generation) system built using Pydantic AI, LangGraph, and Supabase.
 The system crawls the Pydantic AI documentation, stores content in a vector database, and provides Pydantic AI agent code by retrieving and analyzing relevant documentation chunks.